J. Donald and Va Lena Scarpelli Curran Faculty Chair in Legal Ethics and Professionalism

 Professor Michels received his B.A. with honors from Rutgers College, where he was a Henry Rutgers Scholar and was elected to Phi Beta Kappa, and he received his J.D. from Rutgers Law School-Newark, where he was Research Editor of the Rutgers Law Review.
 He served as law clerk for Justice Robert L. Clifford of the New Jersey Supreme Court, for the 1986-87 term, and began practice as an associate in the corporate law group of what is now the Day Pitney firm, and later founded and served as director of Michels & Hockenjos, P.C.
 He served on the New Jersey Supreme Court Commission on the Rules of Professional Conduct, which advised the Court on the 2004 revision of the attorney-ethics rules.
 He has lectured on legal ethics for the New Jersey Judicial College, the New Jersey Corporate Counsel Association, the New Jersey Institute on Continuing Legal Education, New Jersey’s in-house corporation counsel, bar associations, and in a variety of other settings.
 He is included in the current edition of The Best Lawyers in America in the area of Ethics and Professional Responsibility Law.
 He was recently elected to the American Law Institute.
 Professor Michels comes to Gonzaga from The College of New Jersey, where he is a tenured Associate Professor and the recipient of two teaching awards.

-He is a member of the Washington State Bar Association Committee on Professional Ethics.
+He served on the Washington State Bar Association Committee on Professional Ethics for the 2013-24 term.

 - Legal Ethics